Age of Consent in Rhode Island

-In Rhode Island, the age of consent for sexual activity is 16 years of age.
+16 years old is the legal age of consent in Rhode Island.
 This means a minor who is 15 years old or younger cannot legally consent to sex.

 Similar to other states, Rhode Island has “close-to-age” exemptions—commonly known as Romeo and Juliet Law—which means a person under 18 years old can have consensually sexual intercourse with someone over 14 years of age.
 Yet, once a person turns 18, he/she cannot legally engage in sexual activity with another individual who is under the age of consent.